awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 + `topk` — Specifies the total number of records written out\.
 The default is 100\.
 + `prob` — Specifies the probability \(as a decimal\) that an individual record is included\.
 Default is 1\.

-For example, the following call would sample the dataset by selecting each record with a 20 percent probability and stopping after 200 records have been written:
+For example, the following call would sample the dataset by selecting each record with a 20 percent probability and stopping after 200 records have been written\.

 ```
 {{{